xmg-hhu/xmg-hhu.github.io/documentation/writing_a_metagrammar.md

 To reach a better factorization, a class can inherit from another one.
 This is done by invoking `import Id` (where Id is a class name), such as in:

     import TopClass[]

 That is to say, the metagrammar corresponds to an inheritance hierarchy.
-But what does inherit mean here ?
+But what does inherit mean here?
 In fact, the content of the imported class is made available to the daughter class.
 More precisely, a class uses identifiers to refer to specific pieces of information.
 When a class inherits from another one, it can reuse the identifiers of its mother class (provided they have been exported, see below).
 Thus, some node can be specialized by adding new features and so on.

 Note that XMG allows multiple inheritance, and besides it offers an extended control of the scope of the inherited identifiers, since one can restrict the import to specific identifiers, and also rename imported identifiers.
 Restriction is done by using the keyword `as`: